Hum Saath-Saath Hain

 Hum Saath-Saath Hain, also abbreviated as HSSH, is a 1999 Indian Hindi-language family drama film written and directed by Sooraj Barjatya under the production and distribution of Rajshri Productions.
-The film stars an ensemble cast with Mohnish Behl, Tabu, Salman Khan, Sonali Bendre, Saif Ali Khan, Karisma Kapoor, Neelam, Mahesh Thakur with Alok Nath, Reema Lagoo, Satish Shah, Sadashiv Amrapurkar, Shammi, Rajeev Verma, Ajit Vachani and Himani Shivpuri in supporting roles.
-The story centers on a joint family and its values and togetherness, who grow apart after a misunderstanding.
+The film stars an ensemble cast with Salman Khan, Karisma Kapoor, Saif Ali Khan, Tabu, Sonali Bendre, Mohnish Bahl, Neelam Kothari, Mahesh Thakur with Alok Nath, Reema Lagoo, Satish Shah, Sadashiv Amrapurkar, Shammi, Rajeev Verma, Ajit Vachani and Himani Shivpuri in supporting roles.
+The story centres on a joint family and its values and togetherness, who grow apart after a misunderstanding.

 Hum Saath-Saath Hain: We Stand United is the third film to feature Salman Khan with Rajshri Productions.
 Principal photography took place in Mumbai and various locations in Rajasthan.
 The film's cinematography was done by Rajan Kinagi.
 Raamlaxman composed its music and lyrics are written by Dev Kohli.

 Hum Saath Saath Hain was released on 5 November 1999, and eventually became the highest-grossing film of the year and one of biggest blockbusters of the decade, with a worldwide gross of ₹81.7 crore.
-It received predominantly positive reviews from critics.
-It was also the first Bollywood film to be played in Canadian theatres, with six screenings in Toronto.
 The film was also dubbed in Telugu and released with the title Premanuragam.

 At the 45th Filmfare Awards, Bahl received a Best Supporting Actor nomination.
 At the 3rd Zee Cine Awards, the film earned 12 nominations including Best Actor for Salman Khan, and won two awards.
 Also, at the 1st IIFA Awards, the film won the Best Makeup for Jayanti Shevale.